zuzannna/HealthyTrees/README.md

 # Classification of unhealthy trees with machine learning methods

-Logistic function is often used in social and life sciences to describe phenomena with binary outcomes ("*no tumor / tumor present*").
+**Logistic function** is often used in social and life sciences to describe phenomena with binary outcomes ("*no tumor / tumor present*").
 I used it in my <a href="https://www.ncbi.nlm.nih.gov/pubmed/25240420">research</a> to describe how well we remember objects in visual space.
-There is nothing magical about it, in fact, you could also use cumulative <a href="https://en.wikipedia.org/wiki/Cumulative_distribution_function">normal</a>, <a href="https://en.wikipedia.org/wiki/Cauchy_distribution">Cauchy</a>, <a href="https://en.wikipedia.org/wiki/Gumbel_distribution">Gumbel</a> or <a href="https://en.wikipedia.org/wiki/Weibull_distribution">Weibull</a> (they differ slightly when it comes to asymptotes and other parameters).
+There is nothing magical about it, in fact, you could also use <a href="https://en.wikipedia.org/wiki/Cumulative_distribution_function">cumulative normal</a>, <a href="https://en.wikipedia.org/wiki/Cauchy_distribution">Cauchy</a>, <a href="https://en.wikipedia.org/wiki/Gumbel_distribution">Gumbel</a> or <a href="https://en.wikipedia.org/wiki/Weibull_distribution">Weibull</a> (they differ slightly when it comes to asymptotes and other parameters).
 Basically, it can be described as:

 ![logistic](images/logistic_plot.png)

 Where **k** is the slope of the function (how steep it is) and **x0** is the point where the *y* value is exactly 0.5 (sometimes called threshold). **Threshold** is an important indicator for determining bias in your data - for instance, if in the situation pictured above we add another curve where *x = 2* when *y = 0* it means that the whole function is shifted to the right but the dynamics of the phenomenon is essentially the same.
-If this second curve has a different *k* (or the *slope*) it means that the dynamics is different - the funcion asymptotes at *y = 1* faster or slower which has important implications for the interpretation of your results.
+If this second curve has a different *k* (or the **slope**) it means that the dynamics is different - the funcion asymptotes at *y = 1* faster or slower which has important implications for the interpretation of your results.

 ![logistic](images/logistic.png)